 - That you have met the requirements for filing a wrongful death claim, such as statutes of limitation or identification as an immediate family member

-Re-living events that led to your family member's death by describing the details of the accident in court would likely be one of the most difficult experiences of your life.
-In fact, many grieving family members do not feel up to the task, so they rely on experienced personal injury attorneys to speak for them during proceedings.
-The compensation the court often awards in such cases may be the only means some families have to cover burial expenses or other costs associated with the tragic loss of their loved ones.
+Re-living events that led to your family member’s death by describing the details of the accident in court would likely be one of the most difficult experiences of your life.
+Many grieving family members do not feel up to the task, so they rely on experienced personal injury attorneys to speak for them during proceedings.
+The court often awards compensation in such cases may be the only means some families have to cover burial expenses or other costs associated with the tragic loss of their loved ones.